 This laptop features four modes in which you can use it: tent, laptop, stand, and tablet mode.
-It will turn out to be quite a fast device and it will help you get things done quickly and flawlessly.
 It runs on the 7th gen Intel Core i5-7200U processor, and it has 2.50 GHz Turbo Boost Technology up to 3.10 GHz, and 3MB of cache.

-It has enough space (1TB) and memory (8 GB DDR3) for a writer’s needs.
-The display is perfect for your eyes and for not getting tired after hours and hours of writing: 15.6 inches 1920 x 1080 (FHD) IPS UWVA WLED-Backlit Edge-to-Edge Glass Touchscreen, 10-finger multi-touch support.
+It has enough space (128 GB) and memory (8 GB DDR3) for a writer’s needs.
+The display is perfect for your eyes and for not getting tired after hours and hours of writing.

 Its 3-cell lithium-ion battery will offer you enough battery life (up to 8 hours) before you have to plug it into a power source, so you won’t have troubles when you decide to write outside of your home/office.

 Usually, if you really want to have a device that can do it all, you will have pay big time.
-But this Acer Aspire delivers robust features for less, and this is what makes it a great acquisition.
+But this Asus VivoBook delivers robust features for less, and this is what makes it a great acquisition.

 The keyboard offers a decent experience with minimal shallowness and flax, and the backlighting is of course great.
 So, you won’t have to worry about this area of its features as it’s ideal for writers.
 The touchpad also provides smooth and accurate navigation.

-The Surface Pro packs a lovely 12.3-inch screen with a sharp resolution of 2.736 x 1,834-pixel resolution, and this is amazing for high-res photos but also for making your text look extra smooth.
-The screen is a bit reflective, but most tables have this issue.
-Still, you can use it very well if you’re not staying in direct sunlight.
-So if you plan on writing in the park, go and sit in the shadow for s better image.
+The Surface Pro 7 might just be everything fans ever wanted from Microsoft’s Surface line.
+It packs a lovely 12.3-inch screen with a sharp resolution of 2.736 x 1,824-pixel resolution, and this is amazing for high-res photos but also for making your text look extra smooth.

 It has a 13.3″ Full HD LED touch screen, 1920 x 1080 resolution and this 2-in-1 autorotate when you turn it to portrait mode, and this is something that not most standard devices will do.